lathika-25/data-privacy-management-system/README.md

 # Data Privacy Management System

-A web-based application that allows users to manage their personal data privacy by submitting account deletion requests, which are processed through an admin approval workflow.
+A web-based application that allows users to manage their personal data privacy by submitting account deletion requests, which are processed through an admin approval workflow and Implements a role-based data privacy workflow system with user and admin interactions.

 ---